inko-lang/website/source/manual/getting-started/methods-messages-and-objects.html.md

 ### Return type

-By default, the return type of a method is dynamic.
+By default, a method's return type is dynamic.
 If we want to use a static type, we can define one using `-> Type`, with `Type` being the return type.
 For
 example:

 ```inko